 THE ELEPHANT OF EXETER CHANGE

 Easily the most remarkable story of Cross’s Exeter Change menagerie is the tragic life and horrible death of the elephant Chuny.
 This deserves such special treatment that it has been reserved for another day and another post.
 However, if you are interested in reading a full-length account of the elephant’s career, then you can download The Elephant of Exeter Change here.

 But by 1829 the Strand had become unpleasantly congested.
 The road had to be widened, and the jutting Exeter Change, which left only nine paces from footway to footway, was pulled down.

-Cross himself died on 2nd October 1854 at the age of eighty; it is recorded that an early autumn fog filled the Strand, where Exeter Change had once stood, long ago.
+Cross himself died on the 2nd of October 1854 at the age of eighty, and it is recorded that an early autumn fog filled the Strand, where Exeter Change had once stood, long ago.
 He was buried in Norwood Cemetery, in grave 3014 in square 92.
 Nothing―not even a headstone―is there today.

 Many sources have been used in the writing of this post.
 Contemporary newspapers have proved endlessly useful, but much information has been retrieved from national and local archives.

 © london-overlooked 2018

 OTHERS POSTS ON OUR BLOG YOU MIGHT ENJOY